Syamantaka

 The Syamantaka (स्यमन्तक) is a legendary jewel featured in Hindu literature, regarded to be blessed with magical powers.
 It is described to be a ruby.
-The jewel is described to protect its owner if they were virtuous and good, but bring evil to them if they were not.
+The jewel is said to protect its owner if they were virtuous and good, but bring evil to them if they were not.

 Origin

-The fact of the Syamantaka appears in the Vishnu Purana and the Bhagavata Purana.
-The jewel originally belonged to the God of the Sun, Surya, who wore it around his neck.
-It was said that whichever land possessed this jewel would never encounter any calamities such as droughts, floods, earthquakes or famines, and would always be full of prosperity and plenitude.
-Wherever the jewel remained, it would produce for the keeper eight bhāras of gold daily. ("Four rice grains are called one guñjā; five guñjās, one paṇa; eight paṇas, one karṣa; four karṣas, one pala; and one hundred palas, one tulā.
+The story of the Syamantaka jewel appears in the Vishnu Purana and the Bhagavata Purana.
+The jewel originally belonged to Surya, the Sun god. who wore it around his neck.
+It was said that whichever land possessed this jewel would never encounter any calamities such as droughts, earthquakes, floods or famines, and would always be full of wealth and prosperity.
+Wherever the jewel would gave the owner eight bhāras of gold daily. ("Four rice grains are called one guñjā; five guñjās, one paṇa; eight paṇas, one karṣa; four karṣas, one pala; and one hundred palas, one tulā.
 Twenty tulās make up one bhāra.")
 Since there are about 3,700 grains of rice in an ounce, the Syamantaka jewel was producing approximately 170 lb of gold every day.
 It was also the source of the brilliant appearance of the sun god.